 Use a font that is easily readable in digital form, such as Arial, Helvetica, or another sans-serif variety.
 The last thing you need is to deal with accounting mistakes or lost revenue due to a confusing advertising invoice template, for example.

 On the invoice itself, be sure to include standard information about you or your company.
-This avoids any confusion about who the invoice is from.
+Online invoice makers can help you avoid any confusion about who the invoice is from.
 Furthermore, it provides greater credibility and an easy way to contact you.

 Include the following information: